Floer cohomology in the mirror of the projective plane and a binodal cubic curve

-where $z^{\nu(F)}$ is a monomial in multi-index notation.
 In the case where $X$ is toric but not necessarily Fano, a similar formula for the mirror superpotential is expected to hold, which differs by the addition of ``higher order'' terms \cite[Theorems 4.5, 4.6]{fooo-toric-I}.

 The Hori--Vafa formula contains the case of the projective plane $\CP^2$ with the toric boundary as anticanonical divisor.
 If $x,y,z$ denote homogeneous coordinates, then $D_{\text{toric}}$ can be taken to be $\{xyz=0\}$, the union of the coordinate lines.
 We then have